TheShantanu-1212/Python-Games/README.md

 # A collection of Python games built using the Turtle Library

-- Pong
+- Pong :ping_pong:
-- Snake
+- Snake :snake:
-- 50 States Game
+- 50 States Game :world_map: